cfpb/hmda-frontend/src/documentation/markdown/2017/panel-data-fields.md

 - Varying values

 ### [respondent\_name](#respondent_name)
-**Description:** The name of the institution as registered with GLEIF
+**Description:** The name of the institution from the National Information Center (NIC) or Transmittal Sheet

 **Values:**